iotbusters/assistant.net/README.md

 ### assistant.net.serialization.json

-In progress.
-Coming soon..

-It's serialization abstraction with 'basic' and 'advanced' json implementations.
+It's serialization abstraction with json implementation for now.
+Further it can be extended with other formats, e.g. protobuf.

-Further I can be extended with other formats, e.g. protobuf.
-The main idea is to be able flexibly replace serialization format further.
+The main idea is to be able flexibly choose serialization format for each type.

 ```csharp
 services.AddSerializer(b => b